philbudne/xxl/doc/classes.md

 #### `each_for (this, func)`
 *Closure at bootstrap.xxl:83:38*

-> call `func` argument for each reverse iterator item
+> call `func` argument with each reverse iterator item

 #### `extend (this, iterable)`
 *Closure at bootstrap.xxl:190:40*